 3.1 Definitions

-For the purposes of the present document, the following terms and definitions apply.
+For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
+A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [x].

-ASCII character: A character forming part of the International Reference Version of the 7-bit character set defined in ISO/IEC 646:1991 represented as one octet
+ASCII character: A character forming part of the International Reference Version of the 7-bit character set defined in ISO/IEC 646:1991 represented as one octet.

-Octet: 8 bits as used in ISO/IEC 13239 [2]
+Octet: 8 bits as used in ISO/IEC 13239 [2].

-Device type: One octet identifying the type of a device
+Device type: One octet identifying the type of a device.

 Unique ID: A concatenation of the vendor code (2 octets) and a 1 to 17 octets long unit specific code (e.g. serial number) exclusive for each secondary device from the vendor to whom the vendor code is assigned.
 The vendor code is placed in the left-most (most significant) position of the unique ID.
 The vendor to whom the vendor code is assigned is responsible for ensuring the uniqueness of the unique ID for each device.